SETI/rms-cspyce/README-developers.md

 The value of each of these two secrets should be the appropriate API token generated above.

-#### (Optional) Install `GH`, the GitHub command-line interface
+#### (Optional) Install `gh`, the GitHub command-line interface

-The GitHub commands to run the necessary actions can be executed either using a command-line interface (CLI), or by visiting the github website.
+The GitHub commands to run the actions can be executed either using a command-line interface (CLI), or by visiting the GitHub website.

-If you want to use the CLI, visit https://github.com/cli/cli for information on installing `gh` on your machine.
+To use the CLI, visit https://github.com/cli/cli for information on installing `gh` on your machine.

-After installation, run the command `gh auth login` and follow the instructions to authorize `gh` to access your account.
+After installation, you must run the command `gh auth login` and follow the instructions to authorize `gh` to access your account.

 ### Creating a new distribution.